LatifahBenta/PROJECT01/exercise1.md

 This will print the second and third field of the given file and instead of printing the output on the screen redirects it to a file called viruses.txt 👏

-To create a file dengue_seq.txt that only contains the sequences without headers, use the folloeing command
+To create a file dengue_seq.txt that only contains the sequences without headers, use the following command

 `awk '!/^>/ {print}' dengue_merged.fasta > dengue_seq.txt`

 This command begins with a the character ! which tells awk to ignore lines beginning with >  and the output should be redirected to a file called dengue_seq.txt.
 Remember if you  already have a file dengue_seq.txt with content, it will be overwritten 😲 so be careful!! and if the file did not exist, it will be created and your output put there 😄

+We replace the values in dengue_seq.txt with small letters using the following command

+`sed 's/[ATCG]/\L&/g' dengue_seq.txt`

+Your dengue_seq.txt file should now have lowercase letters, you can confirm this using the `cat` command